WASHINGTON VOLUNTEER FIRE COMPANY

 If the Current Dues System Continues-

+Will the Fire Company remain a volunteer agency?
 Our intention is to continue the professional, volunteer service that has been provided since 1852.
+How will the money be spent?

 What if the City of Washington annexes into the rural district area?